modal-labs/devlooper/README.md

 ### 🏖️ Sandbox

-We use [Modal](http://modal.com/)'s new [Sandbox](https://modal.com/docs/guide/sandbox) primitive to run tests in an isolated invornment and fetch the output.
+We use [Modal](http://modal.com/)'s new [Sandbox](https://modal.com/docs/guide/sandbox) primitive to run tests in an isolated environment and fetch the output.
 This allows us to construct the image incrementally as well (similar to building up a Dockerfile in layers that are cached).

 ### 🤖 Debug loop